soheilhy/glosure/README.md

 [REST API](https://developers.google.com/closure/compiler/docs/gettingstarted_api "Closure REST API") (used if ```java``` is not in ```$PATH```).

-Note that the REST API has limitations and must not be suitable for large-scale JavaScript projects.
+Note that the REST API has limitations and is not be suitable for large-scale JavaScript projects.

 ### Installation: